Loading…

 3:50pm CET

-Snapshots series on practical approaches and tools on HRDD for business: Financial sector transparency: A mix of measures on inequalities and social-related issues
+Snapshots series on practical approaches and tools on HRDD for business: People in Scope: Taskforce on Inequality and Social-related Financial Disclosures

 Tuesday November 26, 2024 3:50pm - 4:15pm CET

-Snapshot co-organized by the Working Group on Business and Human Rights, and Rights CoLab
+Snapshot co-organized by the Working Group on Business and Human Rights, and TISFD

 On September 23, alongside the UN General Assembly and Climate Week, the Taskforce on Inequality and Social-related Financial Disclosures (TISFD) was officially launched.
 Four years in the making, the Taskforce is a global initiative to co-create, through inclusive governance and process, recommendations and guidance for businesses and financial institutions to understand and report on impacts, dependencies, risks, and opportunities related to people in order to incentivize business and financial practices that create fairer, stronger societies and economies.
 During this snapshot three Founding Partners will introduce the Taskforce, how it can contribute to the goals of the business and human rights movement, and opportunities for attendees to take part.